janeesa-john/python-basics-journey/mini_projects/notes_manager/README.md

 # Notes Manager 📝

-A simple CLI-based Python application to create and manage notes using file handling.
+A CLI-based Python application to create, manage, search, and delete notes using file handling.

 ---